 Plazas and parks are very similar, but there are differences.
 Plazas are usually a central green area which may consist only of trees, benches and the occasional statue.
 Parks, on the other hand, tend to me far more child and family oriented and inevitably have playgrounds for kids.

 Parks also may have other entertainment options.
-For example, the Parque Autonómico (Autonomy Park) is one of the newest (and also the hugest and prettiest) city park in Santa Cruz.
+The Parque Autonómico (Autonomy Park) was completed in 2010 and is the largest and prettiest) city park in Santa Cruz.
 Here you can bike, rollerblade, skateboard (it has ramps too), grill, play volleyball, soccer and more.
 The

 has a small lake, paddleboats for kids and families, and a museum in addition to a skateboarding ramp and small playground.